brownplt/iticse-in-flow-2014/in-flow-assignments/tirronen/asgn-1.md

 * Assignment submitted, review taken, and effort spent (3pt).

-The first criteria is checked automatically and the second and the third are evaluated by me based on how the review process goes.
+The first criterion is checked automatically and the second and the third are evaluated by me based on how the review process goes.
 Having students affect each others grades directly is a no-go: I don't have resources to ensure that